Randy Larsen: Talking About Homeland Security

 Biography

 For two years, Colonel Randy Larsen commanded America’s fleet of VIP aircraft at Andrews AFB, Maryland.
-He provided a clear and concise vision for the 1,000 people he commanded: “We provide safe, comfortable, reliable air transportation to America’s leaders.”
-This was a 24/7 operation that routinely had air crews and planes on six continents in more than a dozen time zones.
+He provided a clear and concise vision for the 1,300 people he commanded: “We provide safe, comfortable, reliable air transportation to America’s leaders.”
+This was a 24/7 operation that routinely had aircrews and planes on six continents in more than a dozen time zones.
 Larsen shares his thoughts on executive leadership, the challenges of customers who expect perfection every day, team building, motivation, and most of all, an intense focus on safety and quality—insightful, inspiring and entertaining.

 Biosecurity in the 21st Century